wavefrontHQ/docs/pages/doc/tutorial_dashboards.md

 We're only exploring in this tutorial, so you don't need any permissions to go through these tasks.

+{% include tip.html content="We'll explore making changes to a dashboard and chart, but unless you explicitly save those changes, they are only temporary. " %}

 ## Task 1: Find a Sample Dashboard in the Dashboards Browser